nogibjj/Eric_Ortega_Rodriguez_Mini_Project_12/README.md

 ## Overview

 This project is a **simple yet powerful Python web application** developed with the Flask framework.
-Its primary function is to count the number of vowels and consonants in a word entered through a web form
+Its primary function is to count the number of vowels and consonants in a word entered through a web form.

 In addition to the core functionality, the application demonstrates:
 - **Containerization** using Docker for seamless deployment.